 If you’ve done any research on knives at all, you’ve probably come across a baffling haze of technical language and specs.
 Here’s a short guide that applies to all kinds of blades, from steak knives to chef’s knives:

-As far back as antiquity, the term “Damascus steel” denoted the unique alloy of steel produced by Middle Eastern smithies.
+As far back as antiquity, the term “Damascus steel” denoted the unique steel alloy produced by Middle Eastern smithies.
 It was said to be more durable, harder, and sharper than any other steel in the known universe.

-POM-handled knives aren’t a sign of inferiority or low quality; top manufacturers provide them, usually intended for professional chefs and serious home cooks.
+POM-handled knives aren’t a sign of inferiority or low quality; top manufacturers usually provide them for professional chefs and serious home cooks.
 I’ve had a POM-handled santoku for over two decades, but none of the finer knives I’ve acquired after that has displaced it from its throne of dominance.

 The forging technique produces stronger, more consistent, more readily sharpened, and more durable knives than the stamping procedure did for many years.
 Stamped knives, on the other hand, have made significant headway in closing the gap.

-To sum up our evaluations of steak knives, we can say that each set on this list has some notable attributes that merit consideration.
+To summarize our evaluations of steak knives, we can say that each set on this list has some notable attributes that merit consideration.

 Keep in mind what you want before making a decision.
 Several factors should be considered before making a purchase.
 These include blade size, handle material, and any safety features.